tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 ...
 ```

-Here we defined an extra method ```use``` which will accept middleware as input .
-Also we have a new instance varaible array ```@use``` which will store procs which accept app as input and returns new middleware object in return
+Here we defined an extra method ```use``` which will accept middleware as input.
+Also we have a new instance variable array ```@use``` which will store procs which accept app as input and returns new middleware object in return

-Also we changed ```to_app``` in such way that middlewares will be executed in the reverse order of calling
+Also, we changed ```to_app``` in such way that middlewares will be executed in the reverse order of calling

 Now our app can also handle middlewares

-If something is missing, or getting some errors , you can cross check with my [repo here](https://github.com/tachyons/srack)
+If something is missing, or getting some errors, you can cross check with my [repo here](https://github.com/tachyons/srack)

 ### References
 * https://github.com/rack